dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - Keep the controls in the locations pane updated [4:53PM]
 - Keep the controls in the configurations pane updated [5:25PM]

+- Change the "Test Cases" pane to the "Study Log" pane [5:27PM]
+- configure visualization type in snapshot generation (need to log the necessary information) [9:11PM]

 *Todo
 - Implement "Run Test"
 - Snapshot loading is too slow on iOS
 - Test authoring tool (manually add locations)
-- configure visualization type in snapshot generation
-- Display visualization and configure display type correctly
-- Chang the "Test Cases" pane to the "Study Log" pane
 - Implement a StudyLog structure
 - Implement iOS's TestManager (right now it only has a DemoManager)
 - Design and implement package exchange (right now a dictionary is sent)